princeGedeon/princeGedeon/README.md

 ## Nice to meet you! 👋

-#### Machine Learning Engineer,Developper Python,FullStack Django , React JS and Flutter
+#### Machine Learning Engineer,Developper Python,FullStack Django , React and Next JS and Flutter

 I have been passionate about computer Science in general, for many years.
 The fact to create applications, to configure systems, to control